bekk/bekk-christmas/post/react/can-you-feel-the-suspense.md

 ingress: >-
   Suspense is and will become a game changer when it comes to data fetching.
-It changes the way we structure our code, think about loading states and gives a better experience for both the developers and UX.
+It changes the way we structure our code, think about loading states and gives a better experience for both the developers and the users' interface.
 links:
   - title: Suspense for code splitting
     url: 'https://reactjs.org/docs/code-splitting.html'